Daleville to Spy Rock: Days 61-69

 For the next couple days, we putter about town, sampling the fast food joints, resupplying at the grocery store, and touring the local shops.
 We sleep three to a room: one for girls, one for boys.
 The second afternoon, Jenny brings in a bottle of wine, only to realize that no one has a wine opener.
-In the ensuing minutes, we try various methods to pop the cork.
+In the ensuing minutes, we try progressively more creative methods to pop the cork.
 Following YouTube instructions, Jenny stuffs the bottle into a hiking boot, heads outside, and slams it against the wall.

 “I don’t necessarily want to stand downwind of that,” Carter remarks, edging to the side.

 No luck.
 Finally, Tom grabs the bottle and begins pushing the cork inside.
 Success!